Kavinnandha/Extended-Youtube-Playback-Speed-Control/README.md

 - **Keyboard Shortcuts**:
   - Press `.` (period) to increase speed
   - Press `,` (comma) to decrease speed
+  - Press `Ctrl+Shift+S` to view settings and test behavior
+- **Automatic Speed Persistence**: Keyboard-set speeds are automatically saved and used for navigation
+  - **Keyboard Speed Memory**: Whatever speed you set with `.` and `,` keys becomes the default for new videos
+  - **Seamless Navigation**: Navigate to any video and it starts at your keyboard-set speed
+  - **No Configuration Needed**: Works automatically - just use the keyboard shortcuts
+- **Settings Modal**: View current keyboard speed and test navigation behavior
-- **Custom Overlay**: Shows current playback speed when changed via keyboard
+- **Custom Overlay**: Shows current playback speed and source when changed (keyboard, menu, test, etc.)
 - **Complete Menu Integration**: Synchronizes with and enhances YouTube's built-in speed menu
 - **Real-time Menu Updates**: Keeps all player menus updated with current speed
-- **Bidirectional Sync**: Changes made via any method update all interfaces
-- **Smart Navigation**: Automatically reinjects functionality when navigating between YouTube videos
+- **Smart Navigation**: Automatically applies your keyboard-set speed when navigating between YouTube videos

 ## Installation